Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Is prickly lettuce the same as opium?

-Can I eat prickly lettuce as a salad?
+Can I eat prickly lettuce in a salad?

 Is prickly lettuce legal?

-Yes, in most countries prickly lettuce and wild lettuce are unregulated and can legally be grown, harvested and sold as a herbal product.
-That is not the same as being proven safe or effective — it simply means there is no specific law against it.
+In most countries prickly lettuce and wild lettuce are unregulated and can be grown, harvested, and sold as herbal products [RxList, 2021].
+Legal is not the same as proven safe or effective — it only means there is no specific law against it.

 References

-• Janbaz KH, Latif MF, Saqib F, Imran I, Zia-Ul-Haq M, De Feo V. (2013).
-Pharmacological effects of Lactuca serriola L. in experimental model of gastrointestinal, respiratory, and vascular ailments.
+2. Janbaz KH, Latif MF, Saqib F, Imran I, Zia-Ul-Haq M, De Feo V. (2013).
+Pharmacological effects of Lactuca serriola L. in an experimental model of gastrointestinal, respiratory, and vascular ailments.
 Evid Based Complement Alternat Med.
-2013:304394.→ View source
+2013:304394. → View source

-• RxList / Natural Medicines Comprehensive Database.
-Wild Lettuce: Uses, Side Effects & Warnings.→ View source
+6. RxList / Natural Medicines Comprehensive Database.
+Wild Lettuce: Uses, Side Effects & Warnings. → View source

-• Plants For A Future.
-Lactuca serriola — Prickly Lettuce.→ View source
+8. Plants For A Future (PFAF).
+Lactuca serriola — Prickly Lettuce. → View source

 Related posts: